 Blue Lagoon Oysters at 98 Bay Rd Boomer Bay is the only oyster farm outlet on the Tasman Peninsula.
 We proudly supply fresh oysters from our lease in the pristine waters between Marion Bay and Dunalley.
 We have Pacific Oysters from small to jumbo in size, a longer growing Tassie Gold Pacific Oyster as well as the unique Angasi, the native oyster.

-The farm outlet is open 7 days a week from 9am to 5pm.
+The farm outlet is open 9am to 4pm from Monday to Thursday and 9am to 5pm from Friday to Sunday.
 Call in to our outlet to pick up oysters and talk to our friendly staff about the oyster journey.
 Phone orders via txt 0407 948 120.

 The Tasmanian Chocolate Foundry is a perfect stop at Taranna on the Tasman Peninsula.